rsbfox/beaglebreath-chat-name-colors/README.md

 Differentiate players in your chat with custom colors!

 # Recolor a User
-Simply hold down "Shift" and righ click a user name in chat or in your Friends list!
+Simply hold down "Shift" and right click a username in chat or in your Friends list!

 ![Set Color through menu](./screenshots/set-color.png)